luchenspace/bus-simulator/README.md

 ---

-**Now you are ready to explore bus operations with the Bus Simulator! 🚍📊**
+**Now you are ready to explore bus operations with the Bus Simulator!**